MRCIEU/mr-pubmed-abstracts/README.md

 >
 > If an exposure or outcome does not fit into any of these groups, provide a new group name.
 Provide your answer in strict json format without markdown code blocks.

+For an example abstract:

+> Background: The association between air pollution, lung function, gastroesophageal reflux disease, and Non-alcoholic fatty liver disease (NAFLD) remains inconclusive.
+Previous studies were not convincing due to confounding factors and reverse causality.
+We aim to investigate the causal relationship between air pollution, lung function, gastroesophageal reflux disease, and NAFLD using Mendelian randomization analysis.
+>
+> Methods: In this study, univariate Mendelian randomization analysis was conducted first.
+Subsequently, Steiger testing was performed to exclude the possibility of reverse association.
+Finally, significant risk factors identified from the univariate Mendelian analysis, as well as important factors affecting NAFLD from previous observational studies (type 2 diabetes and body mass index), were included in the multivariable Mendelian randomization analysis.
+>
+> Results: The results of the univariable Mendelian randomization analysis showed a positive correlation between particulate matter 2.5, gastroesophageal reflux disease, and NAFLD.
+There was a negative correlation between forced expiratory volume in 1 s, forced vital capacity, and NAFLD.
+The multivariable Mendelian randomization analysis indicated a direct causal relationship between gastroesophageal reflux disease (OR = 1.537, p = 0.011), type 2 diabetes (OR = 1.261, p < 0.001), and NAFLD.
+>
+> Conclusion: This Mendelian randomization study confirmed the causal relationships between air pollution, lung function, gastroesophageal reflux, and NAFLD.
+Furthermore, gastroesophageal reflux and type 2 diabetes were identified as independent risk factors for NAFLD, having a direct causal connection with the occurrence of NAFLD.

 An example output looks like:

 ```json